BradleyCulley/bradleyculley.github.io/_posts/2023-9-23-annoucing-a-new-consulting-project.md

 Anyway, back to the question above: "But wait, the company size chart comparison doesn’t tell us the leading sales channel by type of water heater, right?".

 The answer is yes: the company size chart comparison doesn’t tell us that.
-However, there’s a whole other section with 34 different charts about tank water heaters.<br><br>
+However, there’s a whole other section with 34 different charts about tank water heaters.<br>

-You can see the section and the chart names in the accordion menu on the left.<br><br>
+You can see the section and the chart names in the accordion menu on the left.<br>

 ![Tank_water_heaters_left_nav_item.png](https://bradleyculley.github.io/images/Tank_water_heaters_left_nav_item.png)